 Thank you very much for helping us make our visions come true!Donate

 According to a study commissioned by Pro Natura at the end of May 2019 that surveyed 1006 people, the majority of the Swiss population is opposed to hunting wild animals.
 In particular, they are highly critical of the preventive killing of protected animal species if they have not yet caused any damage – which would be possible in future according to the revision.
 For example, 51 per cent of those questioned responded, ‘No, under no circumstances’ to the shooting of wolves, another 28 per cent said ‘Rather no’.
 The survey clearly shows that Parliament has failed to achieve the will of the people with this proposed legislation.

 Fondation Franz Weber supports the referendum against the unacceptable hunting law.
 With the help of our donors and supporters, we were able to collect more than 65’000 signatures within the referendum period.
 On January 13, 2020, these have been submitted to the Federal Chancellery.
-With this step, Swiss citizens will be able to decide over the new hunting law at one of the next federal public votes.
+With this step, Swiss citizens will be able to decide over the new hunting law at the next federal public vote on september 27th, 2020.